kellynwong/kellynwong/README.md

 ### Hi there :raised_hands:, I am Kellyn!

-- 🔭 I’m currently learning/working on a zillow clone project of which, the backend is stored on the blockchain.
+- 🔭 I’m currently learning/working on a amazon clone project (dappazon) of which, the backend is stored on the blockchain.

 - 🌱 I hope to complete my learning of Blockchain, Solidity and Full Stack Web3 Development with JavaScript in 3 months time (2 April 2024).
 OPEN TO INTERNSHIPS NOW. lfg.